rockettheme/docs/Docs/joomla/templates/voxel/demo_module_12.md

 Frontpage Article
 ----
 ![][demo]
 This area of the front page is a a featured article.
 You can replicate this by creating a new article by going to **Administrator -> Content -> Article Manager -> Add New Article**.
 Making it appear on the front page is easy enough.
 Just assign the article to the home page and make sure you have **MainBody** turned on in your Template Settings page.
-You'll find the settings used in our demo below.
+You will find the settings used in our demo below.

 ### Edit Article
 ![][demo2]